-- (a) In 2000, a \$20 million pretax special charge was recorded that pertained to a workforce reduction program and the write-off of certain capital projects. - (b) Excludes short-term debt. - (c) EBITDA equals operating income plus depreciation and amortization.
+- (a) In 2000, a \$20 million pretax special charge was recorded that pertained to a workforce reduction program and the write-off of certain capital projects. - (b) On January 1, 2002 we adopted Statement of Financial Accounting Standards No. 142, "Goodwill and Other Intangible Assets" (SFAS 142).
+SFAS 142 stipulates that goodwill should no longer be amortized and should instead be subject to an annual impairment assessment.
+The adoption of SFAS 142's provisions resulted in us discontinuing the amortization of goodwill beginning January 1, 2002.
+On a pre-tax basis, goodwill amortization, which is included in selling, general and administrative expenses, was \$5 million, \$12 million and \$11 million for the full years ended December 31, 1999, 2000 and 2001, respectively, and \$3 million for the first three months of 2001. - (c) Excludes short-term debt. - (d) EBITDA equals operating income plus depreciation and amortization.
 We present EBITDA here to provide additional information about our ability to meet our future debt service, capital expenditure and working capital requirements.
-EBITDA is not a measure of financial performance under generally accepted accounting principles and you should not consider it as an alternative either to net income as an indicator of our operating performance or to cash flow as a measure of our liquidity.
-Our definition of EBITDA may be different than that used by other companies. - (d) Total capitalization equals the sum of total debt, deferred income tax liability, minority interest in subsidiaries and stockholders' equity. - (e) The ratio of earnings to fixed charges equals earnings divided by fixed charges.
+EBITDA is not a measure of financial performance under accounting principles generally accepted in the United States of America, and you should not consider it as an alternative either to net income as an indicator of our operating performance or to cash flow from operations as a measure of our liquidity.
+Our definition of EBITDA may be different than that used by other companies. - (e) Total capitalization equals the sum of total debt, deferred income tax liability, minority interest in subsidiaries and stockholders' equity. - (f) The ratio of earnings to fixed charges equals earnings divided by fixed charges.
 Earnings is defined as income before extraordinary charges, income taxes and minority interest in earnings plus fixed charges minus capitalized interest.
 Extraordinary charges include special charges, restructuring charges and spin-off costs.
 Fixed charges is defined as interest expense on debt plus amortization of discount on debt plus the interest portion of rental expense on operating leases.

-We intend to use the majority of the net proceeds from the sale of the notes to pay down the outstanding balance of our short term borrowings under our current, 5-year unsecured revolving credit facility which matures in December 2002.
+We estimate that the net proceeds of this offering will be approximately \$196 million, after deducting the underwriting discount and estimated offering expenses.
+We intend to use the net proceeds from the sale of the notes to pay down a portion of the outstanding balance of the short term borrowings under our current, 5-year unsecured revolving credit facility which matures in December 2002.
 As of March 31, 2002, the outstanding balance under this facility was \$287 million bearing interest at a weighted average rate of 2.2% per annum.
-We intend to use the remaining net proceeds, if any, for general corporate purposes.